Psychology (PSYC)

 PSYC 439.
 Cognitive Psychology.
 4 Credits.

-An examination of theory and research on attention, memory, language, comprehension, reasoning, problem-solving, and decision-making.
-Course includes recitation and laboratory.
+An exploration of theory and research on cognitive processes, including perception, attention, memory, language, reasoning, problem-solving, and decision-making.
+Includes a laboratory component.
 Prerequisite: PSYC 111 and PSYC 303.
 S, even years.

 PSYC 441.
 Case-Based Applied Statistics.
 3 Credits.

-Emphasis on the hands-on application and interpretation of a variety of descriptive and inferential statistical procedures using a computer software package (SPSS).
+Emphasis on the hands-on application and interpretation of a variety of descriptive and inferential statistical procedures using computer software.
 Prerequisite: PSYC 111, PSYC 241 and PSYC 303.
 On demand.

 PSYC 460.
 Advanced Social Psychology.
 3 Credits.